raphael-group/hotnet2/README_HC.md

      [ 26.
 0. 0.
 0. 0.
 0. 20.]
      [  0.
 35. 22.
 0. 50.
 0. 0.]]

-For example, there is an edge from vertex `a` to vertex `b` with weight `10.`.
-The entries of the list `V` may be any hashable type, e.g., integers and strings.
-The entries of the NumPy array `A` are double-precision floating-point numbers.
+For example, the edge from vertex `a` to vertex `b` has weight `10.`.

+For our implementation, the entries of the list `V` may be any hashable type, e.g., integers and/or strings.
+The entries of the NumPy array `A` must be double-precision floating-point numbers.
+The entries of `A` need not be unique.
+An exception is raised when the graph described by `A` is not strongly connected.

 To generate the hierarchical decomposition tree, import `hierarchicalClustering.py` and run

     T = HD(V,A,increasing)

-with `increasing = True` to add edge weights in increasing order or `increasing = False` to edge weights in decreasing order; setting `increasing` is optional, and `False` is the default value.
-For this example, set `increasing = True`.
-The output is a tree represented as a dictionary `T` whose keys and values are tuples containing edge weights and leaf nodes:
+where `increasing = True` adds edge weights in increasing order and `increasing = False` adds edge weights in decreasing order; the latter is the case for HotNet2.
+The `increasing` argument is optional, and `increasing = False` is its default value when omitted.
+For this example, set `increasing=True`.
+The output is a tree represented as a dictionary `T` whose keys and values are tuples containing edge weights and leaf nodes.

 `T`: